Fuji T-3

 The Fuji T-3 is a primary military trainer aircraft used by the Japan Air Self Defense Force, manufactured by Fuji Heavy Industries.
 Its first flight was in 1978.
 In the course of its service life, 50 units were produced.
-It is being replaced by the Fuji T-7.
+It has been replaced by the Fuji T-7.

 Development

 The KM-2B was a further development of the Fuji KM-2 (itself a four-seat development of the T-34 Mentor with a more powerful engine) for use as a primary trainer for the Japan Air Self-Defense Force (JASDF).
 It combined the structure and engine of the KM-2 with the tandem cockpit of the T-34 Mentor.
 Its first flight was on 17 January 1978.
 Fifty were purchased by the JASDF as the Fuji T-3, and production continued until 1982.